How to Make a Custom Bar Cart in an Hour, for Less Than a Bar Tab

-Bar carts are decidedly cool, and a requisite piece of furniture in every home.
-They look super classy and provide a display for your collection of fine spirits that random people have left at your place.
+Bar carts are decidedly impressive, and a requisite piece of furniture in every home.
+They look super classy and provide a display for your collection of fine spirits that random people have left at your place (and even if you don't drink, you can load it up with plants).
 Plus, they're mobile, so you could literally tow one to a party, thereby making you the coolest person at this hypothetical shindig.
 Unfortunately, they're usually very expensive... unless you decide to build one yourself.

-It took me one hour and approximately $180 to make this industrial-style cart from materials I picked up at Home Depot.
-It's nice, right?
-Let me show you how it's done.
+It took me about an hour and approximately $180 to make this industrial-style cart from materials I picked up at Home Depot.
+It's pretty nice, right?
+Let me show you how it's done (and how to get everything you need from the comfort of your computer).

 You'll want to start with the bottom shelf first.
 Grab your four wheels, and mark with a sharpie where they'll be going (but don't drill -- just mark).
 Then grab your flanges and align them -- one in each corner.
 Make sure the holes in the flange do not match up with the holes you've marked for the wheels.
 This is very important, because you don't want the screws you're drilling into the flange to hit the screws for the wheels on the other side, or else they'll meet and crack the wood.
 Once your flanges are in place, grab your screws and drill.